O. Guy Morley

 Once we gain the ability to do this, it is also possible to do the same outside meditation.
 We can detect all the stimuli that trigger sparks.
 In an everyday life, we need to function.
 This requires us to “react” based on those sparks.
 But in reality, there are millions of sparks igniting all the time.
 All these sparks ignite different processes.
 And these processes mutually constrain one another.
 As a result, there will only be certain outcomes that (normally) match the reality.
 This is what is happening when we are awake.
 Our thought process is just a part of it.
 A lot of thought processes are triggered by mental activities, even without external stimuli.
 Our thoughts develop only within the existing constraints.
 There are millions of these even when we are awake.
 But then, there are a lot of constraining stimuli.
 So, most of “wild” thoughts may not realize in our minds.
 But only with a strong meditative ability, we can get a glimpse of all these.

-On the other hand, when we sleep, there are much less external stimuli.
+On the other hand, when we sleep, there are much fewer external stimuli.
 There are very few constraints.
 So, these millions of mental stimuli can run wild.
 I enjoy their wild run.
+And, in a sense, dream is a sort of mental snoring.
+People don’t snore when awake.
+The relevant muscles are constrained, consciously and unconsciously.
+For those who snore, snoring occurs when those muscles relax.

 Summing up, I repeat my point that our thoughts are just reality-constrained dreams.
 Unless we realize this point, we are essentially living in a dream.
 A surprise?